pavan-uppari/sde_sheet/docs/recursion/recursion.md

 ## Palindrome Partitioning

-**Problem Statement**: You are given a string s, partition it in such a way that every substring is a palindrome.
+**❓**: You are given a string s, partition it in such a way that every substring is a palindrome.
 Return all such palindromic partitions of s.

 **Example**:
 Input: s = “aab”